-And, Paragraph 109 of the National Planning Policy Framework; and is unacceptable in that:
+And, Paragraphs 17, 34, 35 and 55 of the National Planning Policy Framework; and is unacceptable in that:

-(a) The provision of dwellings in this location would be contrary to adopted local plan policies which seek to prevent additional residential development in the countryside which does not require a countryside location.
-Furthermore, the development would not be sustainably located adjacent to or well integrated with neighbouring settlements;

-(b) The density of the proposed development would fail to respond positively to and be respectful of the key characteristics of the area, particularly its predominantly undeveloped nature, which would be out of character with the prevailing pattern of development in the area;
+- (a) The provision of dwellings in this location would be contrary to adopted local plan policies which seek to prevent additional residential development in the countryside which does not require a countryside location.
+Furthermore, the development would not be sustainably located adjacent to or well integrated with neighbouring settlements; - (b) The density of the proposed development would fail to respond positively to and be respectful of the key characteristics of the area, particularly its predominantly undeveloped nature, which would be out of character with the prevailing pattern of development in the area; - (c) had it not been for the overriding reasons for refusal the Council would have sought to secure details of the SuDS strategy including the mechanism for securing its long-term maintenance within a legal agreement;

-(c) Insufficient information has been provided to demonstrate that the proposal would not have an unacceptable effect on invertebrates in the site or that adequate compensatory habitat would be provided for great crested newts or that the development would provide adequate north-south connectivity for wildlife;

-(d) had it not been for the overriding reasons for refusal the Council would have sought details of the SuDS strategy including the mechanism for securing its long-term maintenance;

-(e) had it not been for the overriding reasons for refusal the Council would have sought to secure the on-site provision of affordable housing at a level in accordance with the requirements of the local plan;

-(f) had it not been for the overriding reasons for refusal the Council would have sought ecological mitigation, compensation and enhancement measures to ensure that all protected species are taken into account during and after construction.
-These would include alternative provision for habitats, including networks and connectivity and future management and maintenance arrangements;

-(g) in the absence of a legal agreement to secure such, the proposal would fail to provide satisfactory mitigation of the 'in combination' effects that the proposed increase in residential units on the site would cause through increased recreational disturbance on the Solent Coastal Special Protection Areas;

-(h) in the absence of a legal agreement securing provision of open space and facilities and their associated management and maintenance, the recreational needs of residents of the proposed development would not be met;

-(i) in the absence of a legal agreement to secure such, the proposal fails to mitigate against the adverse effects of the development on the safety and operation of the strategic and local highway network in the form of a financial contribution towards a Traffic Regulation Order;
+- (d) had it not been for the overriding reasons for refusal the Council would have sought to secure the on-site provision of affordable housing at a level in accordance with the requirements of the local plan within a legal agreement; - (e) had it not been for the overriding reasons for refusal the Council would have sought to secure ecological mitigation, compensation and enhancement measures to ensure that all protected species are taken into account during and after construction.
+These would include alternative provision for habitats, including networks and connectivity and future management and maintenance arrangements; - (f) in the absence of a legal agreement to secure such, the proposal would fail to provide satisfactory mitigation of the 'in combination' effects that the proposed increase in residential units on the site would cause through increased recreational disturbance on the Solent Coastal Special Protection Areas; - (g) in the absence of a legal agreement securing provision of open space and facilities and their associated management and maintenance, the recreational needs of residents of the proposed development would not be met; - (h) in the absence of a legal agreement to secure such, the proposal fails to mitigate against the adverse effects of the development on the safety and operation of the strategic and local highway network in the form of a financial contribution towards a Traffic Regulation Order; - (i) in the absence of a legal agreement securing the provision of funding towards Education facilities, the educational needs of residents of the proposed development would not be met.